 THE PURPOSE HERE

 My purpose in life is to glorify God and worships Him faithfully.
-I’m committed of making true disciples who also make disciples for Christ Jesus.
+In addition, I’m committed of making true disciples who also make disciples for Christ Jesus.
 Will not relentlessly pursue this mission aggressively by four things:

 - 1. Living the Love of God